Get Help From an EB-1 Visa Attorney in Dallas, TX

 Some executives and managers of foreign companies who are transferred to the U.S. may qualify in this category.
 A multinational manager or executive is eligible for priority worker status if he or she has been employed outside the U.S. in the three years preceding the petition for at least one year by a firm or corporation and seeks to enter the U.S. to continue service (in a managerial or executive capacity) to that firm or organization.
 The employment must have been outside the U.S. in a managerial or executive capacity and with the same employer, an affiliate, or a subsidiary of the petitioning U.S. employer.

 The petitioner must be a U.S. employer, doing business for at least one year, that is an affiliate, a subsidiary, or the same employer as the firm, corporation, or other legal entity that employed the foreign national abroad.

 An employment-based green card through employment is generally a three-step process.

 File a labor certification application with the Department of Labor attesting that there are no U.S. workers available to fill the required position (PERM).

 File an application with the USCIS.

-The second step requires filing an application with the United States Citizenship and Immigration Service (USCIS).
-The final step requires filing an adjustment of status application when a visa becomes available.
-In certain cases, step 2 and step 3 can occur at the same time.
+File an adjustment of status application when a visa becomes available.
+In certain cases, step two and step three can occur at the same time.

 Contact us today to speak with our managing attorney Karen-Lee Pollak and experienced immigration support team.